 The Short Bio:

-Debbie Reber is a New York Times bestselling author and the founder of TiLT Parenting, a website, top podcast, and social media community for parents who are raising differently wired children.
+Debbie Reber is a parenting activist, New York Times bestselling author, keynote speaker, and the founder of TiLT Parenting, a website, top podcast, and social media community for parents who are raising differently wired children.
 Her newest book, Differently Wired: Raising an Exceptional Child in a Conventional World, came out in June 2018.
 After living abroad in the Netherlands for the past five years, Debbie, her husband, and 14-year-old son recently moved back to the NYC area.

 The Long Bio:

-Deborah Reber is a New York Times bestselling author, certified life coach, and speaker who moved her career in a more personal direction in 2016 when she founded TiLT Parenting, a website, weekly podcast, and social media community for parents like her who are raising differently wired children.
-The TiLT Parenting Podcast has grown to be a top podcast in iTunes’ Kids and Family category, with more than 350,000 downloads and a slate of guests that includes high-profile thought leaders across the parenting and education space.
+Deborah Reber is a parenting activist, New York Times bestselling author, podcast host, and speaker who moved her career in a more personal direction in 2016 when she founded TiLT Parenting, a website, weekly podcast, and social media community for parents like her who are raising differently wired children.
+The TiLT Parenting Podcast has grown to be a top podcast in iTunes’ Kids and Family category, with more than 700,000 downloads and a slate of guests that includes high-profile thought leaders across the parenting and education space.
 A regular contributor to Psychology Today and ADDitude Magazine, Debbie’s newest book is Differently Wired: Raising an Exceptional Child in a Conventional World (Workman Publishing, 2018).
 In November 2018, she spoke at TEDxAmsterdam, delivering a talk entitled Why the Future Will Be Differently Wired.